 The next best option would be to go for commercial exfoliating products, such as acid peeling solutions.

-These do have a significant smoothing effect on the skin, though it might take a longer time and more effort to see results than laser treatments.
+These do have a significant smoothing effect on the skin, though it might take a longer time and more effort to see results than aesthetic treatments.

 Do take care if you’re using these solutions, and ensure that your skin is suitable before spreading it all over your face!
 Also make sure you moisturise generously after use these solutions, as they can really dry out your skin.

 As for the homemade papaya mask, you can certainly give this a go if you feel experimental and have the time to try it out.